-Economy 2 - Employment planning, industrial reform & economic transition Indicators, Targets & Strategies for successful performance In the D irections of becoming Baseline data In Soc Env Env Env the D irections of becoming connections & without domestic abuse A land without child disadvantage A sure provider of lifelong dignity A renewable energy superpower.
-A protector of scarce resources.
-A land of thriving self- supporting regions.
-Committed to public service independence & excellence.
-Baseline data 19,364 Australian Public Service (APS) employees - almost 12% of its workforce.
-As at 30 June 2019 the total employment headcount (not fulltime equivalent) of the APS was 146,782, down from 166,146 in June 2013.
-At the same time, annual spending by the federal government on consultants more than doubled from \$385 million in 2012/13 to \$808 million in 2017/18 before falling to \$650 million in 2018/19 and rising again to \$695 million in 2019/20.
+Economy 2 - Employment planning, industrial reform & economic transition Indicators, Targets & Strategies for successful performance In the D irections of becoming Baseline data housing, conservation and land care, renewable connections & without domestic abuse 19,364 Australian Public Service (APS) employees - energy, buildings efficiency and transport, recognising Soc 11 A land without child disadvantage almost 12% of its workforce.
+As at 30 June 2019 the total these as the job growth areas of the future; Soc 12 A sure provider of lifelong dignity employment headcount (not fulltime equivalent) of the APS reversing the growth in contracting out of public Env 6 A renewable energy superpower. was 146,782, down from 166,146 in June 2013. services; andreversing the growth in Env 12 A protector of scarce resources.
+At the same time, annual spending by the federal consultancies and re- establish in-house public Env 19 A land of thriving self- supporting regions. government on consultants more than doubled from \$385 policy services.
+By 2024, incorporate the new public sector workforce plan into the nation-wide community engagement on the draft national plan for full employment supported by a social wage (as per Econ02.04).
+Gov 7 Committed to public service independence & excellence. million in 2012/13 to \$808 million in 2017/18 before falling to \$650 million in 2018/19 and rising again to \$695 million in 2019/20.
 Also during the same period underemployment in Australia grew by 21% from an average of 7.4% between 2008 and 2013 to 8.9% between 2014 and 2019.
-In 2019, there was an average of 1,130,900 underemployed persons per month in Australia compared to 894,500 per month in 2013, meaning that while monthly underemployment rose by more than 200,000 the government aggravated the problem by reducing public sector employment public sector employment by 20,000.
+In 2019, there was an average of 1,130,900 underemployed persons per month in Australia compared to 894,500 per month in 2013, meaning that while monthly underemployment rose by more than 200,000 the government aggravated the problem by reducing public sector employment by 20,000.
 The above corresponded with a period of slowed growth in the Australian economy.
 Between 1972 and 2014, growth in GDP averaged 3.1% per annum.
 Between 2015 and 2019, growth in GDP averaged only 2.4% per annum and dropped to 1.7% in 2018/19.
-Sources: Australian Public Service Commission, APS Employment Release A model of employment Government AusTender, Contracts Awarded as Consultancies; ABS 6202.0 Labour Force Australia Table 22.
+Sources: Australian Public Service Commission, APS Employment Release Tables 30 June 2020; Australian Government AusTender, Contracts Awarded as Consultancies; ABS 6202.0 Labour Force Australia Table 22.
 Employment planning Econ 2 planning & justice in industrial reform & economic transitions.
 In 1948, Article 25 of the Universal Declaration of Human Rights (to which